-- 3.1 A person may apply for a grant out of the Fund if the loss referred to in rule 3.3 relates to services provided: - (a) by the defaulting practitioner for them; or - (b) to, or as, a trustee where they are a beneficiary of the estate or trust. - 3.2 A person who is not a client of the defaulting practitioner may apply for a grant out of the Fund if they: - (a) were a party on the other side of a legal matter on which the defaulting practitioner was acting; and - (b) have suffered, or are likely to suffer, financial loss in accordance with rule 3.3 arising as a result of the defaulting practitioner failing to apply funds for the purpose intended where they should have been used (whether on completion of certain conditions or otherwise) to complete a transaction for their benefit, or to make a settlement or other payment to them. - 3.3 For any grant to be made out of the Fund, an applicant must satisfy the SRA that the applicant is eligible in accordance with rule 4 and (save in respect of a grant made under rule 3.4) has suffered, or is likely to suffer, financial loss directly resulting from: - (a) the dishonesty of a defaulting practitioner or the employee or manager or owner of a defaulting practitioner; or - (b) failure to account for money which has come into the hands of a defaulting practitioner or the employee or manager or owner of a defaulting practitioner, which may include the failure by a defaulting practitioner to complete work for which the defaulting practitioner was paid, in the course of an activity of a kind which is part of the usual business of a defaulting practitioner and, in the case of a defaulting licensed body, the act or default arose in the course of performance of an activity regulated by the SRA in accordance with the terms of the body's licence.
+- 3.1 An applicant may only apply for a grant out of the Fund if the loss referred to in rule 3.2 relates to services provided: - (a) by the defaulting practitioner for the applicant; or - (b) to, or as, a trustee where the applicant is a beneficiary of the estate or trust. - 3.2 For any grant to be made out of the Fund, an applicant must satisfy the SRA that the applicant is eligible in accordance with rule 4 and (save in respect of a grant made under rule 3.3) has suffered or is likely to suffer financial loss directly resulting from: - (a) the dishonesty of a defaulting practitioner or the employee or manager or owner of a defaulting practitioner; or - (b) failure to account for money which has come into the hands of a defaulting practitioner or the employee or manager or owner of a defaulting practitioner, which may include the failure by a defaulting practitioner to complete work for which the defaulting practitioner was paid, in the course of an activity of a kind which is part of the usual business of a defaulting practitioner and, in the case of a defaulting licensed body, the act or default arose in the course of performance of an activity regulated by the SRA in accordance with the terms of the body's licence.

-- 3.4 The SRA may make a grant to alleviate direct losses suffered as a result of the civil liability of a defaulting practitioner or a defaulting practitioner's employee, manager or owner in circumstances where: - (a) the defaulting practitioner in accordance with the SRA Indemnity Insurance Rules should have had, but did not have, in place a policy of qualifying insurance; - (b) the liability of the defaulting practitioner or the defaulting practitioner's employee or manager would have been covered by a policy of qualifying insurance; and - (c) the loss is not covered by the Solicitors Indemnity Fund (SIF). - 3.5 No grant will be made under rule 3.4 where due to the insolvency or cessation of the insurer the defaulting practitioner's policy of qualifying insurance has been disclaimed or otherwise ceases. - 3.6 The SRA may make a grant as an interim measure in relation to part of an application before the application has been fully assessed.
+- 3.3 The SRA may make a grant to alleviate direct losses suffered as a result of the civil liability of a defaulting practitioner or a defaulting practitioner's employee, manager or owner in circumstances where: - (a) the defaulting practitioner in accordance with the SRA Indemnity Insurance Rules should have had, but did not have, in place a policy of qualifying insurance: - (b) the liability of the defaulting practitioner or the defaulting practitioner's employee or manager would have been covered by a policy of qualifying insurance; and - (c) the loss is not covered by the SIF. - 3.4 No grant will be made under rule 3.3 where due to the insolvency or cessation of the insurer the defaulting practitioner's policy of qualifying insurance has been disclaimed or otherwise ceases.

+3.5 The SRA may make a grant as an interim measure in relation to part of an application before the application has been fully assessed.